Stuffed Squid

 How to prepare Stuffed Squid

-It is recommended to consume the stuffed squid immediately or to store them in the refrigerator for a maximum of one day, in an airtight container.
-If desired, you can prepare the filling mixture in advance and store it in the refrigerator covered with plastic wrap.
-The stuffed squid can be frozen once cooked.
+It is recommended to consume the stuffed squid immediately; alternatively, you can store them in the refrigerator for one day, in an airtight container.

-For a baked version, instead, place the stuffed squid on a baking sheet with slightly oiled parchment paper and bake at 375°F for about 20 minutes depending on the size.
+If you prefer to bake the stuffed squid, you can place them on a baking sheet with slightly oiled parchment paper and bake them at 375°F for about 20 minutes, depending on their size.